shancs09/bowmen-watsonx/README.md

-# Hybrid Search RAG with FastAPI, Milvus, and WatsonX
+# 🚀 Hybrid RAG API with FastAPI, Milvus & WatsonX

 This project implements a **Hybrid Search RAG (Retrieval-Augmented Generation)** solution using **FastAPI**, **Milvus**, and **WatsonX**.
 It supports **BM25 and dense vector search**, integrates with **WatsonX for LLM processing**, and dynamically manages **Milvus collections per user session**.